 The Comprehensive Plan establishes goals, objectives, policies, actions, and standards for development and growth in Millwood and is a required document pursuant to the Washington State Growth Management Act (GMA).

 Amendments to the Comprehensive Plan are allowed no more than once a year.
 The deadline for amendment applications is November 1st.
 In addition to the annual amendments, the City is required to conduct a thorough review of the Comprehensive Plan every 8 years.
-The City’s is currently conducting this legislative review of the plan.
-For more information about the Legislative update click here.

 To view the City of Millwood Comprehensive Plan click here.
 Click here or here for more information on The Washington State Growth Management Act.